 So how does PonziCoin work?
 One would be required to buy Ether (Ethereum) coins and then use them to buy the PonziCoin tokens.
 Then the PonziCoin platform (known as the contract) would automatically double the price of the coin, after every 100 token purchases, i.e. if you bought the PonziCoin at Ksh.1000 and 100 tokens are sold after the time you bought, the price goes to 2000, then 100 more tokens are sold and it doubles again to 4000, then 8000 and so on.
 Get it?
 Hope so.

 Now here’s the major news; People actually invested in the Ponzi scheme.
 Maybe with the hopes of being the early investors and cashing out before everything collapses.
 After around 8 hours, PonziCoin had attracted attention and the platform had collected around 250 Ether coins ( valued at more than $250,000).
+This was an almost “too good to be true” scam like the Bitcoin Revolution and other Bitcoin Robots that have emerged in late 2017’s.

 Mr Rishab seems to have gotten cold feet due to the attention and he decided to pull the plug on PonziCoin, leaving investors out it the cold and possibly making away with their money since none of the investors got a payout on their investment.
 An update on the website reads: